-Commonwealth of Pennsylvania DEPARTMENT OF EDUCATION 333 Market St., Harrisburg, PA 17126-0333 Student/Candidate's Last Name First Middle Social Security Number Category IV - Professionalism - Student teacher/candidate demonstrates qualities that characterize a professional person in aspects that occur in and beyond the classroom/building.
+Commonwealth of F nwealth of Pennsylvania DEPARTMENT OF E ATION 333 Market St., Harrisburg, PA 17126-0333 Student/Candidate's Last Name: First: Middle : Category IV - Professionalism - Student teacher/candidate demonstrates qualities that characterize a professional person in aspects that occur in and beyond the classroom/building.
 Alignment: 354.33.
-(1)(i)(I),(J) Student Teacher/Candidate's performance appropriately demonstrates: Knowledge of school and district procedures and regulations related to attendance, punctuality and the like Knowledge of school or district requirements for maintaining accurate records and communicating with families Knowledge of school and/or district events Knowledge of district or college's professional growth and development opportunities Integrity and ethical behavior, professional conduct as stated in Pennsylvania Code of Professional Practice and Conduct for Educators; and local, state, and federal, laws and regulations Effective communication, both oral and written with students, colleagues, paraprofessionals, related service personnel, and administrators Ability to cultivate professional relationships with school colleagues Knowledge of Commonwealth requirements for continuing professional development and licensure Sources of Evidence (Check all that apply and include dates, types/titles, or number) Classroom Observations\\\\ Student Assignment Sheets \\\\ Informal Observations/Visits\\\\\ Student Work\ $\square$ Assessment Materials \\\\\ □ Instructional Resources/Materials/Technology\\\\ Student Teacher Interviews\\\\\ Other\\\ Written Documentation \\\\ Exemplary 3 Points Superior 2 Points Unsatisfactory 0 Points Category Satisfactory 1 Point Criteria for Rating The candidate consistently The candidate usually and The candidate sometimes and The candidate rarely or never and inappropriately or superficially extensively demonstrates indicators and thoroughly adequately demonstrates demonstrates indicators of of performance. indicators of performance. demonstrates indicators of performance. performance.
-Rating (Indicate √) Justification for Evaluation
+(1)(i)(I),(J) Student Teacher/Candidate's performance appropriately demonstrates: • Knowledge of school and district procedures and regulations related to attendance, punctuality and the like • Knowledge of school or district requirements for maintaining accurate records and communicating with families • Knowledge of school and/or district events • Knowledge of district or college's professional growth and development opportunities • Integrity and ethical behavior, professional conduct as stated in Pennsylvania Code of Professional Practice and Conduct for Educators; and local, state, and federal, laws and regulations • Effective communication, both oral and written with students, colleagues, paraprofessionals, related service personnel, and administrato • Ability to cultivate professional relationships with school colleagues • Knowledge of Commonwealth requirements for continuing professional development and licensure and Conduct for Educators; ☐ Classroom C☐ Student Assi☐ Informal Obs☐ Student World Observationssignment Sheetsbservations/Visitst Materials number) Instructional Resources/Materials/Technology Student Teacher Interviews Written Documentation Other Category Exemplary 3 Points Superior 2 Points Satisfac tory 1 Point Unsatisfactory 0 Points Criteria for Rating The candidate consistently and thoroughly demonstrates indicators of performance.
+The candidate usually and extensively demonstrates indicators of performance. and ade rates indicators The candidate rarely or never and inappropriately or superficially demonstrates indicators of performance. $\begin{array}{c} \textbf{Rating} \\ (\text{Indicate } \checkmark) \end{array}$ Justification for Evaluation